osu-crypto/libOTe/libOTe/Tools/Spin/INTEGRATION_STATUS.md

 measurement host.
 Existing installed coproto/macoro/libdivide dependencies were reused; SPIN, libOTe, and cryptoTools were freshly fetched and built.
 This was correctness and packaging validation, not another performance run.
-The libOTe and cryptoTools changes are published on integration branches;
-they have not been merged into those repositories' default branches.
+The cryptoTools changes are merged into master. libOTe remains on its integration branch.
+After moving AES profiling into the existing frontend, Linux AES, SpinIntegration, and SpinOptions checks passed again at the new cryptoTools pin.

 The reduced benchmark configuration cannot build/install libOTe's unconditional full test library: with DPF disabled, `Dedup.h` references `DpfMult`;